Jason Challender, Russell Whitaker

 11.5.3 Permits to work and making contractors aware of known hazards

-11.6 Managing documentation and processes following appointment of contractors
+11.6 Managing documentation and construction processes following the appointment of contractors

 11.6.1 Project execution plan